 Collections that you've created or that others have given you access to will appear on your Home screen.
 With Tableau Mobile, you can view items in a collection, but to manage a collection or add items to it, use Tableau Cloud or Tableau Server with a desktop browser instead.
 For more information about collections, see Organise Items in a Collection.

-When another user shares a project, workbook, view or metric with you using the Share dialog on Tableau Server or Tableau Online, you will see that content in the Shared with Me channel on your Home screen.
+When another user shares a project, workbook, view or metric with you using the Share dialog on Tableau Server or Tableau Cloud, you will see that content in the Shared with Me channel on your Home screen.
 Content shared outside of Tableau, by sending a link through email or a messaging app, doesn’t appear in this channel.

 If multiple versions of a view are shared with you, for example, a custom view and the original view, you will have the option to choose between the shared versions after you tap on the view.
 All other types of content show only a single instance, and the sharer listed is the most recent person to share the item.